 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness foster youth.
 Research has found that instructional coaching improves both instructional practice and student achievement-more so than other professional development and school-based interventions.
 In fact, the quality of teachers' instruction improves by as much as-or even more than-the difference in effectiveness between a new teacher and one with five to ten years of experience, the research shows (Instructional Coaching Works, Says a New Analysis.
 But There's a Catch, Will, M. Education Week, July 2018).
 Because CAASPP data indicates a need for growth in both English Language Arts and Math for our socioeconomically disadvantaged students, foster youth, and English Learners, and because research supports the positive impact of instructional coaching on student achievement, we conclude that this is the most effective use of funds.
 3.2 Action: Induction Program Need: The district's dashboard data demonstrates the need to support English Learners (EL), Foster Youth (FY), and Socioeconomically Disadvantaged (SED) students in both English Language Arts and Mathematics.
-Despite the district being categorized as Green overall in English Language Arts, our EL and FY student groups are characterized as Orange.
-In To address these academic needs, the district will provide an Induction Program to support new teachers as they enter the district and the teaching profession.
-This action provides an array of supports to our staff which enable them to more effectively meet the needs of our unduplicated students.
-This includes mentoring and professional development for new teachers to learn about the district, their professional duties, and best strategies for the instruction and engagement of students.
-The district will monitor this action using CAASPP performance for English Language Arts and Mathematics (metric 3.4), as well as Chronic Absenteeism data (metric 3.3) and Induction Program data (metric 3.5).
-The district will look at the first two data points specifically for Mathematics, the district is also categorized as Green, but our SED student group is characterized as Yellow, and our EL and FY student groups are characterized as Orange.
-There is a need to provide additional support The district expects to see improved student achievement in English Language Arts and Math as measured by CAASPP scores, as well as decreased chronic absenteeism due to greater engagement.
-This action will benefit all students unduplicated student groups to assess whether the identified needs are being addressed.
+Despite the district being categorized as Green overall in English Language Arts, our EL and FY student groups are characterized as Orange In development for new teachers to learn about the district, their professional duties, and best strategies for the instruction and engagement of The district will monitor this action using CAASPP performance for English Language Arts and Mathematics (metric 3.4), as well as Chronic Absenteeism data (metric 3.3) and Induction Program data (metric 3.5).
+The district will look at the first two data points groups are characterized as Orange.
+In Mathematics, the district is also categorized as Green, but our SED student group is characterized as Yellow, and our EL and FY student groups are characterized as Orange.
+There is a need to provide additional support achievement in English Language Arts and Math as measured by CAASPP scores, as well as decreased chronic absenteeism due to greater engagement.
+This action will benefit all students specifically for unduplicated student groups to assess whether the identified needs are being addressed.